DETAILED ACTION

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to ERIC W SHEPPERD whose telephone number is (571)270-5654.
-The examiner can normally be reached on Monday - Thursday, Alt.
+The examiner can normally be reached Monday - Thursday, Alt.
 Friday, 7:30AM - 5:00PM, EST.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Rupal Dharia can be reached on (571)272-3880.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Rupal Dharia can be reached at (571)272-3880.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

-/Eric W Shepperd/Primary Examiner, Art Unit 2492
+/ERIC W SHEPPERD/Primary Examiner, Art Unit 2492